 The custom of kissing babies on the head is now a key practice during political campaigns.
 In fact, it’s so mainstream, it had us wondering how this weird act came to be.
-Surprisingly, there is a long history associated with politicians kissing babies on the head.
+Surprisingly, there is a long history associated with this campaign staple.
 We’ll break it down here.

 According to Alan Lowe, the museum director of the George W. Bush Presidential Library, the earliest recorded instance of a politician kissing a baby was in 1833 during a campaign stop in New Jersey.
 Presidential candidate (and eventual president) Andrew Jackson stopped to greet a mother and her baby.
 Jackson stopped and, upon seeing the child, declared “Ah!
 There is a fine specimen of American childhood!”